Individual Tax Return (self-lodge)

 Prepare this return with open-source skills

 These skills are in the OpenAccountants repo.
-Clone them into Claude, Cursor, or any AI agent and they handle the computation.
+Add them to your AI agent and they handle the computation.

 Use this skill whenever asked about Australian individual income tax for sole traders.
 Trigger on phrases like "how much tax do I pay in Australia", "Australian tax return", "sole trader tax", "ABN tax", "Medicare levy", "LITO", "PAYG", "tax brackets Australia", "BAS", "instant asset write-off", "home office deduction", "HELP repayment", "HECS debt", "small business income tax offset", "motor vehicle deduction", or any question about filing or computing income tax for an Australian sole trader.
 Covers 2024-25 Stage 3 tax rates, Medicare levy and surcharge, LITO, business income computation, allowable deductions, depreciation, instant asset write-off, small business income tax offset, HELP/HECS repayments, and final tax computation.
 ALWAYS read this skill before touching any Australian income tax work.